 - Innovation in anatomy education

 In order to allow a broad range of presentations from a number of presenters, authors will be limited to delivering one Oral Presentation as the presenting author.

 Abstract Requirements and Structure

-- Maximum of 250 word limit (including subheadings)
+- Body of abstract: maximum of 250 word limit (including subheadings)

 - No references required

 - Appropriate ethics approval for any research must be in place – authors will be required to confirm this, by checking the appropriate box on the online submission platform when submitting their abstract.

 Each abstract should be formatted as follows:

 Follow format of sample abstracts available for download on the bottom of this page.
 You will be asked to upload the abstract in this format as a word file for later publication, but you will also be required to upload the abstract alone and contact details for the abstract review process.